The Mac Portable—an Apple flop that led to great things—turns 30

 The machine had a complete set of ports and a full-sized, full-travel keyboard.
 You could put the built-in trackball on either side of the keyboard, making the Portable one of the only computers ever made that not only acknowledged the existence of left-handed people but catered to them.
 It even came with a fancy carrying case with a shoulder strap.

 What the Mac Portable wasn’t was all that . . . portable.
 In the evocative parlance of the time, it was a luggable, weighing in at 13.75 pounds without a hard drive and 15.75 pounds with one.
-The starting price—again, without a hard disk—was $5,800, or more than twice the $2,495 that the Mac had debuted a half-decade earlier.
+The starting price—again, without a hard disk—was $5,800, or more than twice the $2,495 that the Mac had debuted at a half-decade earlier.

 Barely portable